chimera-linux/cports/Packaging.md

   if any package changes anything in those paths, the trigger script for this package should run.

+Additionally, there is a variety of variables that are not generic but rather are used by specific build styles.
+They are listed and described in each build style's section.

 <a id="template_functions"></a>
 ### Template Functions